 We maintain a facility for determining crystal structures of compounds of interest to members of the department.
 Use of our Rigaku XtaLAB Synergy-R DW – Single Crystal X-Ray diffractometer (SC XRD) permits the structural solution of approximately 500 crystal structures per year.

-Housed in the Bevill Building northeast of Shelby Hall is a Kratos Axis 165 SAM/XPS system used by the chemistry department and the Materials for Information Technology (MINT) program.
+Housed in the Bevill Building northeast of Shelby Hall is a Kratos Axis 165 SAM/XPS system used by the materials researchers across campus.
 The system is a multi-technique surface science tool capable of performing scanning electron microscopy and Auger mapping of surfaces on the nanometer scale.
 The system, which consists of an ultrahigh vacuum (<10-9 Torr) sample transfer and analysis chambers onto which the analytical equipment is mounted, also has an X-ray photoelectron spectroscopy attachment that allows identification of the surface composition and the oxidation states of many elements.

 Alabama Analytical Research Center AARC

 Located primarily in the Bevill Building, the Alabama Analytical Research Center AARC houses a variety of instruments used by chemistry department and Materials for Information Technology researchers, including transmission electron and scanning electron microscopes.